MULTI- INTER- AND TRANSDISCIPLINARY EDUCATION

 Image: Multidisciplinary, interdisciplinary and transdisciplinary explained, with the latter being visualised as co-creation of knowledge with non scientific knowledge cultures.
 Reproduced by permission of Roderick J. Lawrence.
 For reference see bottom of the page.

-In an ever more complex world, interdisciplinary curricula, and co-creation of knowledge around complex problems seems inevitable.
-At the same time, this may be hard to realise at your institute, where internal logics actually tend to stimulate you to silo your knowledge.
-Or, you may find, that robust disciplinary expertise is needed first, focusing more on the skills needed to collaborate with experts from other disciplines.
+In an increasingly complex world, interdisciplinary curricula, and co-creation of knowledge around complex problems seems inevitable.
+However, this may be hard to achieve at your institute, where internal logic actually tends to encourage you to silo your knowledge.
+Or, you may find that robust disciplinary expertise is needed first, focusing more on the skills needed to collaborate with experts from other disciplines.

 Our Studio partners with you, to synthesise disciplines and their respective knowledge and make sense out of it all at a practical level.
-Coming from a robust background in both Antropology - which is intrinsically about bridging silo’s - and solid educational design, we work towards concrete outputs that you can use for your course, training or degree.
-We stay light in between people and departments, and focus on the technical dimension (see our value system) - in that way we make things simple again, and offer you concrete material to work with to anchor you at the practical level.
-As you aim for co-creation of courses/degrees and collaboration across departments, faculties and beyond - we mind your pedagogical angle to your curriculum design.
+Coming from a robust background in both anthropology, with its intrinsic focus on bridging silos, and solid educational design, we work towards concrete outputs that you can use for your course, training or degree.

 Key projects